Chaco War: Prelude to war

-The first confrontation between the two countries dates back to 1885, when the Bolivian entrepreneur Miguel Araña Suárez founded Puerto Pacheco, a port on the Upper Paraguay River, south of Bahía Negra.
-He assumed that the new settlement was well inside Bolivian territory, though Bolivia had implicitly recognized Bahía Negra as Paraguayan.
-The Paraguayan government sent in a naval detachment aboard the gunboat Pirapó, which forcibly evicted the Bolivians from the area in 1888.
-Two agreements followed, in 1894 and 1907, which neither the Bolivian nor the Paraguayan Parliaments ever approved.
-Meanwhile, in 1905 Bolivia founded two new outposts in the Chaco, Ballivián and Guachalla, this time along the Pilcomayo River.
-The Bolivian government ignored the halfhearted Paraguayan official protest.
+The first confrontation between the two countries dates back to 1885, when Bolivian president Gregorio Pacheco founded Puerto Pacheco, a port on the Upper Paraguay River, asserting that this new settlement was well inside Bolivian territory.
+In 1888, the Paraguayan government sent the gunboat Pirapó, commanded by Paraguayan War veteran Domingo Antonio Ortiz, which forcibly evicted the Bolivians from the settlement.
+Two agreements followed, in 1894 and 1907, which neither the Bolivian nor the Paraguayan government approved.
+Meanwhile, in 1905, Bolivia — ignoring Paraguayan official protests — founded Ballivián and Guachalla, two new outposts along the Pilcomayo River in the Chaco.

-Bolivian penetration in the region went unopposed until 1927, when the first blood was shed over the Chaco Boreal.
-On 27 February, a Paraguayan Army foot patrol and its native guides were taken prisoners near the Pilcomayo River and held in the Bolivian outpost of Fortin Sorpresa, where the commander of the Paraguayan platoon, Lieutenant Adolfo Rojas Silva, was shot and killed in suspicious circumstances.
-Fortín (Spanish for "little fort") was the name used for the small pillbox and trench-like garrisons in the Chaco, although the troops' barracks usually were no more than a few mud huts.
-The Bolivian government formally regretted the death of Rojas Silva, but Paraguayan public opinion called it "murder."
-After subsequent talks arranged in Buenos Aires failed to produce any agreement and eventually collapsed in January 1928, the dispute grew violent.
-On 5 December 1928, a Paraguayan cavalry unit overran Fortin Vanguardia, an advance outpost established by the Bolivian army a few kilometres northwest of Bahía Negra.
-The Paraguayans captured 21 Bolivian soldiers and burned the scattered huts to the ground.
+Bolivian penetration in the region went unopposed until 1927, when the first blood was shed over the Gran Chaco.
+On 27 February, members of a Paraguayan Army foot patrol were taken prisoner near the Pilcomayo River and held in the Bolivian outpost of Fortín Sorpresa, where the commander of the Paraguayan detachment, Lieutenant Adolfo Rojas Silva, was shot and killed in suspicious circumstances.
+Fortín (Spanish for "little fort") was the name used for the small pillbox and trench-like garrisons constructed by the military forces in the Chaco.
+The Bolivian government formally regretted the death of Rojas Silva, but Paraguayan public opinion called it "murder".
+After subsequent talks in Buenos Aires failed to produce any agreement in January 1928, the dispute grew more violent.
+On 5 December 1928, a Paraguayan cavalry unit overran Fortín Vanguardia, an advance outpost established by the Bolivian army a few kilometres northwest of Bahía Negra.
+The Paraguayans captured 21 Bolivian soldiers and burned their huts to the ground.

-The Bolivians retaliated with an air strike on Bahía Negra on 15 December, which caused few casualties and little damage.
-On 14 December, Bolivia seized Fortin Boquerón, which later would be the site of the first major battle of the campaign, and 15 Paraguayan died.
-A return to the status quo ante was eventually agreed on 12 September 1929 in Washington, DC, under pressure from the Pan American League, but an arms race had already begun, and both countries were on a collision course.
-The regular border clashes might have led to war in the 1920s if either side had been capable of waging war against one another.
-As it was, neither Paraguay or Bolivia had an arms industry, and both sides had to import vast quantities of arms from Europe and the United States to arm themselves for the coming conflict.
-It was the need for both sides to import sufficient arms that held back the outbreak of the war to 1932, when both sides felt capable of resorting to arms to settle the long-running dispute.
+On 14 December 1928, Bolivia retaliated by capturing Fortín Boquerón (which would later be the site of the first major battle of the campaign), killing 15 Paraguayans.
+The Bolivians also conducted an air strike on Bahía Negra on 15 December, which caused few casualties and little damage.
+A return to the status quo ante bellum was eventually agreed on 12 September 1929 in Washington, DC, under pressure from the Pan American League, but an arms race had already begun, and both countries were on a collision course.
+The regular border clashes might have led to war in the 1920s if either side had been capable of waging war.
+However, neither Paraguay nor Bolivia had an arms industry, and both countries had to import vast quantities of arms from Europe and the United States to arm themselves for the coming conflict.
+It was this lack of sufficient arms that delayed the outbreak of the war until 1932.